Central station (MBTA)

 Central station (also called Central Square station) is a Massachusetts Bay Transportation Authority (MBTA) rapid transit station in Cambridge, Massachusetts.
 It serves the Red Line and has a street-level terminal for the MBTA bus system.
 It is located at the intersection of Massachusetts Avenue with Western Avenue, Prospect Street, and Magazine Street at Central Square.

-The station is fully accessible, with each of the two side platforms served by an elevator.
+Station design

+Central station has two side platforms serving the two tracks of the Red Line, which runs northwest–southeast through Central Square under Massachusetts Avenue.
+Each platform has three sets of stairs, an escalator, and an elevator along its length.
+The station is accessible.
+MBTA bus routes – – stop near the station.
+The station has two works of public art, which were installed in 1988 as part of the Arts on the Line program: